 - Spoon salmon filling into bottom crust, making sure the top is even.

-- Roll out the remaining crust to a 10 inch circle.
+Roll out the remaining crust dough, between two pieces of wax paper, to a 10 inch circle.
 Cut steam slits into the crust.

 - Dampen the edge of the bottom crust with a little cold water, and place the top crust over the pie.
 Press the edges firmly together, and flute as desired.